Alleeks/GeekHubForum/README.md

-# GeekHub Forum
+# GeekHub Forums
-Here is a Forum of GeekHub users.
+Here is Forums of GeekHub users.

 If you have questions or feature requests, please [create an issue](https://github.com/Alleeks/GeekHubForum/issues/new).